agaffar74/Weather-Dashboard/README.md

 # Weather Dashboard
 ## Description
-This applicaiton is a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS with search functionality to find current weather conditions and the future weather outlook for multiple cities.
+This is a weather dashboard application that will run in the browser and feature dynamically updated HTML and CSS with search functionality to find current weather conditions and the future weather outlook for multiple cities.

 ## User Story
 AS A traveler